Peter-Lavigne/simple-guides/adding-storage-to-ec2.md

-# Adding storage to ec2 linux instance
+# Adding storage to an ec2 linux instance

 ## (1/3): Increse volume